geiszla/BoxHero/README.md

 * src

-   Source files of the front end mainly consisting of React and JavaScript code.
+   Source files of the frontend mainly consisting of React and JavaScript code.

   * components